DocDBrown/RedKangarooBootLoader/README.md

-# RedKangarooOS
+# RedKangarooBootLoader

 ![License](https://img.shields.io/badge/license-AGPLv3-blue)
 ![Test and Lint Status](https://img.shields.io/github/actions/workflow/status/DocDBrown/RedKangarooOS/fmt-clippy-test.yaml)
 ![Build Status](https://img.shields.io/github/actions/workflow/status/DocDBrown/RedKangarooOS/build-cd.yml)
 ![Contributors](https://img.shields.io/github/contributors/DocDBrown/RedKangarooOS)

-RedKangarooOS is an open-source, Rust-based operating system designed for performance, security, and scalability.
-This project aims to provide a modern, efficient, and flexible OS platform built entirely with Rust.
+RedKangarooBootLoader is an open-source, Rust-based bootloadeer system designed for performance, security, and scalability.
+This project aims to provide a modern, efficient, and flexible bootloader built entirely with Rust for RedKangarooOS.
 This is a long term project...

 Our Website is at www.redkangaroo-os.com
 If you can connect try http://130.198.99.76